Fish fillet processor

 A fish fillet processor processes fish into a fillet.
 Fish processing starts from the time the fish is caught.
 Popular species processed include cod, hake, haddock, tuna, herring, mackerel, salmon and pollock.

 Commercial fish processing is a global practice.
 Processing varies regionally in productivity, type of operation, yield and regulation.
 Approximately 90% of processed fish are oceanic fish.
 The remaining 10% are from conciliatory freshwater operations and aquacultural production.
 Most fish processing industries are near commercial fishing zones.
 In certain regions, fish are transported or exported for processing.

 Major fish processing countries

 The largest fish processing countries in order are:

 These countries produce over half the world's fish products.
-The Pacific Northwest region of the United States provider the greatest volume.
+The Pacific Northwest region of the United States provides the greatest volume.

 Uses of processed fish

 Seventy-five percent of fish processed is for human consumption.
 Fish oil and fish meal comprise the remaining 25% of fish processing, with fish meal predominantly used in livestock feed and aquaculture.

 Fresh fish accounts for 30% of production.
 Most processed fish is sold frozen as fillets or whole fish, canned fish and as other fish protein products (e.g. surimi).
 The consumption of frozen fish products as ready-to-eat meals, fillets, and whole fish is increasing globally.